Inference From Visible Information And Background Knowledge: Positive Query Implication

-The data complexity bound in Theorem \ref{thm:expdatacomplexitypsb} is tight even for inclusion dependencies.
-The proof, proceeds by showing that a ``universal machine'' for alternating $\pspace$ can be constructed by fixing appropriate $Q, \calC, \bfS$ in a $\PSB$ problem.
+\myparagraph{Lower bounds} Below we show that the data complexity bound in Theorem \ref{thm:expdatacomplexitypsb} is tight even for inclusion dependencies (IDs).
+The proof proceeds by showing that a ``universal machine'' for alternating $\pspace$ can be constructed by fixing appropriate $Q, \calC, \bfS$ in a $\PSB$ problem.